mdnetto/WISE/README.md

 <div id="q1" class="quadrant" data-tile="1"></div>
 ```
 3. Save the file
-4. Re-load your simon file in the browser
+4. Re-load your simon.html file in the browser
 5. What did you notice?
 6. Change it back to the correct order!